|

 trumpet proclaiming freedom for slaves and prisoners, the canceling of all

 debts and the return of properties to the original owners.
+The

 'Year of Jubilee' could not begin, however, until the 'Day of Atonement'